Venice TV Awards

 The Venice TV Award is a television prize bestowed each year in September.
-Two weeks after the Venice International Film Festival, a team of jurors from around the world meet in Venice to select the winners of 16 categories.
+Two weeks after the Venice International Film Festival, a team of jurors from around the world meet in Venice to select the winners of 19 categories.
 Prerequisite for a nomination is that the production was first broadcast on a television station.
 The exception is the New Talent category.
 This award also highlights that the TV industry is a $260 billion industry worldwide with around 38,500 TV channels in operation and is supported by egta, ACT (Association of Commercial TV) and IMZ (International Music + Media Centre).
 This award brings national and international recognition for quality content.

 Award Categories

+At the 2025 Venice TV Awards, BBC productions won three Gold Medals, with victories in Documentary for The Man Who Definitely Didn't Steal Hollywood, in Children/Youth for Crongton, in Comedy for Ludwig, and a Special Jury Prize for Atomic People.
+NHK secured three Golds, winning in Animation for Luka and the Flower of the Sun, in Best TV-Film for Driving into the Storm, and in Cinematography for Deep Ocean: Kingdom of the Coelacanth.
+South Korea celebrated its first ever Gold at the Venice TV Awards when Mnet’s Couple Palace won in Light Entertainment.
+Other international winners included broadcasters from Canada, France, the United States, Finland, Brazil, Portugal, the Netherlands and Germany.